1 December 2023

-An interest in possession trust enables you to stay in your own home whilst transferring the assets to a trust to protect them for your spouse and future generations.
-In this article we will cover:
+An interest in possession trust enables you to stay in your own home whilst transferring the assets to a trust to protect them for your spouse and future generations

-An interest in possession trust is a special kind of trust fund set up to entitle the beneficiary to any income as soon as it is produced.
+An interest in possession trust, also known as an iip trust, is a special kind of trust fund set up to entitle the beneficiary to any income as soon as it is produced.

 It also allows you to benefit from living in and enjoying your property whilst it is in trust.
 Income mostly includes financial interest accrued, but could also cover you living in and enjoying your property for years to come.